BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-the-trouble-with-doctors.md

 Root cause takes zero time or effort in that case.
 Root cause for being tired all the time is difficult and time-consuming to figure out.

+Another problem with doctors is that too often they simply don't care that you're sick/unwell/distressed/etc. I think the medical training somewhat selects for and inculcates breeds some degree of callousness.
+After all you got to be able to chop someone open and deal with extreme emotions and extreme situations involving life and death so on.

 <br/>
 Sources:<br/>
 ¹: <a href="https://ia801202.us.archive.org/6/items/DemonHauntedWorld_carlSagan/Sagan_-_The_Demon-Haunted_World___Science_as_a_candle_in_the_dark.pdf">https://ia801202.us.archive.org/6/items/DemonHauntedWorld_carlSagan/Sagan_-_The_Demon-Haunted_World___Science_as_a_candle_in_the_dark.pdf</a><br/>